-Twin laboratories for introductory classes each have abundant storage bins for specimen sets, and share a common storage area for specimen and map storage, and preparation of materials.
+Twin laboratories for introductory classes each have abundant storage bins for specimen sets, access to an Augmented Reality Sandbox, and share a common storage area for specimen storage and preparation of materials.
 Twin laboratories for upper division courses share a dedicated microscope room.
-Each faculty member has dedicated laboratory space adjacent to their office.
-Departmental space also includes the department office and conference room, a specialized computer lab for Geosciences, a sample preparation room, a student research lab and an equipment storage room and office for the department technician.
+Each faculty member has dedicated laboratory space.
+Departmental space also includes the administrative office and conference room, a specialized computer lab for Geosciences, a sample preparation room, and an equipment storage room.
 The floor also includes three electronic classrooms equipped with complete audio-visual systems and computer projection.

-Introductory labs are equipped with both stereobinocular scopes and Nikon petrographic scopes including one with a Leica digital imaging system.
-The upper division laboratories share a dedicated microscope lab equipped with Nikon sterobinocular scopes and binocular petrographic microscopes.
-Several scopes are equipped with trinocular heads for video and photographic work and one has a dedicated Leica digital imaging system, PC workstation and 50" flat panel display.
+Introductory labs are equipped with both stereobinocular scopes and Nikon petrographic scopes.
+The upper division laboratories share a dedicated microscope lab equipped with Nikon stereobinocular scopes and binocular petrographic microscopes.
+Several scopes are equipped with trinocular heads for video and photographic work and one has a dedicated Leica digital imaging system, PC workstation, and 50" flat panel display.
 Students have access to an additional 4 Nikon and Leica digital microscope cameras in faculty research labs.
 The department shares a JEOL JSM-6010LA SEM/EDS with other STEM departments in the CSI.

 The department has 5 Trimble mapping grade GPS receivers including 3 centimeter grade Geo 6/7000 series receivers with Zephyr external antennas.
 Optical surveying equipment includes a Leica TCR405 Total Station, data collector and associated tripod and prism systems.
+The department also maintains an X-ray fluorescence (XRF) analyzer.
 The CSI maintains three 4-wheel drive Suburbans and the university motor pool maintains vans for field transportation.